fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

 ```

 `y_train` contains a single point because we specified the target size to be one.
-When this is fed into a RNN, it takes in the entire `x_train` sequence and forecasts a single point that can be compared with `y_train` to see how good the R is.
+When this is fed into a RNN, it takes in the entire `x_train` sequence and forecasts a single point that can be compared with `y_train` to see how good the RNN is.
 We can forecast multiple steps recursively using RNNs.